zkplm/Group-Photo-Share/README.txt

-This is a repository of me messing around with a XAMPP setup.

-Right now, I'm building a social media/photo sharing web app that allows users to create groups and share photos to those specific groups.
+This side project is a photo sharing app in which users can create groups and share photos within those groups.
+This web app uses a XAMPP stack.